BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 - I hope it has something that could synchronize time.

 If you are new in the Deejaying, you may find choosing a gear a bit confusing.
 The cost of a laptop along with a reliable DJ controller can deter you back from starting your career as a DJ.
-As such, a standalone DJ controller comes as a good alternative and a great option.
+As such, a best standalone DJ controller comes as a good alternative and a great option.
 Nevertheless, if you are a professional DJ, you will find hauling your laptop to your gigs burdensome.
 Hence, even for professionals, the standalone DJ controller is a great option.
 The abovementioned options, of course, are five of your best options if ever you decide to go standalone with your DJ controller.